chinamike65/hugo-tuolesi/content/book2/book2en.md

 I repent of the karma that I have created in my life after life, including all the karma created by my body, speech and mind, the karma created by greed, hatred and delusion, and the karma caused by breaking the vows.

-You must repent of all the karma you have created in your life.
+You must repent of all the karma you have created in your lifetimes.

 The karma created by the body includes killing, stealing, and sexual immorality; the karma created by the mouth includes lying, alienating, malicious, and flattering.

-The biggest karma in verbal karma is slandering the Buddhadharma, which is as big as killing an arahant.
+The biggest karma in verbal karma is disparaging the Buddhadharma, which is as big as killing an arhat.

 The "three disciplines" are the vows of not liberation, the vows of bodhisattvas, and the vows of tantric vehicles.